NicolleNina/anki-imports/README.md

 ~/anki-imports/./import_media_to_anki.sh
 ```

-To find the items.csv file to import to Anki from the `anki_csv` directory.
+Import items.csv to Anki UI from the `anki_csv` directory.

 After everything is imported, empty the directories for the next import:
 ```bash